ROTI-GCV: Generalized Cross-Validation for right-ROTationally Invariant Data: GENERALIZED CROSS-VALIDATION

-In \cite{pmlr-v130-patil21a}, it is shown under a broad class of designs with i.i.d.~rows that both LOOCV and GCV are asymptotically (under proportional asymptotics) consistent for the out-of-sample error.
-In our case, LOOCV is not tractable to analyze without additional assumptions on the distribution of $\bl{Q}$ -- see Appendix~\ref{app:loocv-bad} for details.
-However, analysis of GCV, which was proposed as a rotationally invariant alternative to the standard leave-one-out cross-validation, is tractable.
-In particular, the GCV cross-validation metric is as follows:
+Prior work \citep{xu2021consistent, pmlr-v130-patil21a} established that for many designs with i.i.d. samples, LOOCV and GCV estimate the out-of-sample error consistently in the proportional asymptotics regime, while $k$-fold CV does not.
+In our setting, LOOCV is intractable without additional assumptions on $\bl{Q}$ (see Appendix~\ref{app:loocv-bad}).
+However, GCV is tractable, motivating our study here.
+Initially introduced as a technique for selecting the regularization parameter in smoothing splines \cite{craven1978smoothing}, GCV's optimality and consistency has been shown in various tasks \citep{li1986asymptotic, gu2005optimal, zhang2015divide, xu2018optimal, xu2019distributed}.
+The GCV cross-validation metric for ridge regression is as follows \citep{golubgcv}: